Weak economic activities, rains impact overall steel demand: Tata Steel

-Domestic giant Tata Steel on Thursday said overall steel demand in the second quarter of 2019-20 was impacted due to factors such as rains and subdued economic activities that also plummeted vehicle sales.
+Domestic giant Tata Steel on Thursday said overall steel demand in the second quarter of 2019-20 was impacted due to factors such as rains and subdued economic activities.
 Tata Steel India recorded an output of 4.50 million tonne (MT) in the second quarter as against 4.30 MT in the corresponding quarter of the previous financial year.
 Its sales volumes during the quarter, however, took a hit recording 4.14 MT sales as compared to 4.32 in the year-ago quarter.

 "During the quarter, overall economy activities in India further weakened as reflected in low investment sentiment and demand slowdown as is evident in plummeting vehicle sales and weak GST collections.
 This combined with a seasonally weaker monsoon quarter adversely affected overall demand for steel," Tata Steel said in a statement here.
 The Indian government has announced various measures to stimulate economic activities and market sentiments, it said and added that, however, the benefits of the same in terms of new private investments and improved domestic consumption will potentially manifest only in the longer term.